andrew01144/Tasmota-SomfyRTS/README.md

   - Roll down: ```RFtxSMFY {"Id":123,"RollingCode":3,"Button":4}```
   - Remember to increment the RollingCode each time you issue a command.

 ## Command parameters
-  - ```RFtxSMFY {"Id":123,"RollingCode":6,"Button":2,"StopAfterMs":2500}```
+- Example: ```RFtxSMFY {"Id":123,"RollingCode":6,"Button":2,"StopAfterMs":2500}```
 - ```Id``` The Id of this virtual controller; you will pair the blind with this Id.
 It should be different to the Id of any other controllers you have.
 Use as many Ids as you need.
 - ```RollingCode``` For each Id that you use, increment the rolling code each time you send a command.
 This is part of the Somfy RTS protocol.
-  - ```Button``` The buttons on the Somfy Remobe Control: Stop/Up/Down/Prog = 1/2/4/8
+- ```Button``` The buttons on the Somfy Remote Control: Stop/Up/Down/Prog = 1/2/4/8
 - ```StopAfterMs``` (optional) Can be used to move a blind for a defined number of milliseconds.
 Increment the RollingCode by two after using this.